SAPD offers a variety of ways for community members to work closely with the police

 Citizen Police Academy (CPA)

-An 11-week class to inform and educate citizens about the SAPD and police work in San Antonio.
+An 12-week informational series to educate citizens about the SAPD and police work in San Antonio.
 The course is held at the SAPD Academy, includes a ride-along and has an active CPA Alumni Association.
 For more information please call the San Antonio Police Academy at 210.207.6262.

 Citizen Police Academy 2017 Class Schedule